Florencia Almirón: "What is the politics of form?"

-Florencia's 20 minute presentation for Maelstrom Slow Dance - DAI's 3 day graduation lectures marathon, June 2017
+Florencia's 20 minute presentation for Maelstrom Slow Dance - DAI's 3 day performance lectures marathon at Theater Oostpool in Arnhem, June 2017

 Any Space Whatever

 Florencia Almiron presents a 2-channel video.
 On the left side we see marble statuary, not actual relics but copies.
 On the right side we see a living person with clay, shaping it, molding it.
 In the foreground, onstage, there is a handful of masked performers gazing up at the screen, adopting various positions and postures throughout the 20-minute screening.
 Some of the movements on the right side of the screen show a woman biting clay, and using a plaster or clay hand to shape the clay.
 The contrast between the past and the present comes to the fore in this lecture performance with video and live performers.